mstocco/mariostoc.co/content/traininglog/20201011-ironman2021-46weeksout.md

 Rested!
 I woke up feeling much better today.

-The run started ok though I did notice a tiny bit of soreness in my left ankle that was atypical.
-I jogged the warmup to 32 minutes instead of the full 40 because I wanted to get the stride work in with the remaining daylight; my legs feeling heavy may have helped the decision too.
+I noticed a tiny bit of atypical soreness in my left ankle to start the run.
+I jogged the warmup to 32 minutes instead of the full 40 because I wanted to get the stride work in with the remaining daylight; **heavy legs** may have influenced the decision.

 During the strides, I skipped nicely off the ground, even if for just 20 seconds at a time.
 The walk breaks in between helped too.